Purpose and benefits of an Academic Repository

 So, what is an academic repository?
 An academic repository is a specifically designed digital repository used by universities all around the world to store their documents.

-What type of documents might you see stored in an academic repository?
+Types of documents typically stored in an academic repository

 Below is a list of the most common documents stored by universities: